drain1ma/FanSite/README.md

 ## Project Overview
-The current goal of this project is to provide a fun environment for those interested in the Final Fantasy franchise.
-As of right now, there is user authentication and users are capable of adding screenshots, or really, any images onto the site as long as they are logged in.
+The current state of the site includes user authentication, where users can upload screenshots to the screenshot page as well as an interactive forum between users.

 ## Website Functionality
 ![Screenshot Page](https://user-images.githubusercontent.com/56358612/115103247-7377d300-9f1e-11eb-8b8e-3936fb01612a.png)